CooperBigFoot/extract-basin-shapefiles/README.md

 # Watershed Basin Shapefile Extraction

-This script provides an optimized, parallel processing solution for delineating watershed basins from a Digital Elevation Model (DEM) and a set of gauge locations.
-It automates the hydrological conditioning of the DEM, stream network extraction, and watershed delineation using the `WhiteboxTools` library with advanced batching and multiprocessing capabilities.
+This script provides an automated solution for delineating watershed basins from a Digital Elevation Model (DEM) and a set of gauge locations.
+It automates the hydrological conditioning of the DEM, stream network extraction, and watershed delineation using the `WhiteboxTools` library with intelligent CRS optimization.

 ---